 The U.S Patent and Trademark Office (PTO) recognizes 45 distinct “classes” of trademarks.
 Each class categorizes trademarks into the relevant field to which the product or service belongs.
-The class 5 trademark refers to trademarks relating to pharmaceutical, medical, and veterinary services.
-This article will focus on the class 5 trademark.

 What is a Class 5 Trademark?

 First, let’s establish what a trademark is and why they’re important.

 A trademark is essentially the identifying trait of a certain brand or product—usually represented by the logo or name.
 It’s what makes your brand recognizable.

 For example, the Target bullseye, the silhouette apple of the esteemed tech company, or the Monster Energy “M” are all trademarks for those particular brands.
 They are visual indicators of certain products which tell the customer, “Yes this is made by ______.”

 Under the international Nice classification system (which the USPTO uses to distinguish marks), classes 1 through 34 deals with products, while classes 35 through 45 pertain to services.

 Class 5 specifically includes pharmaceuticals, medical supplies, and veterinary products.
 While this is a broad category, we can list a few of the most common products covered by this trademark class below.